 The main leader of the Keihin Gang, and arguably the most powerful one of the four.

 - Arc Villain: Of the Keihin Gang story.

 - Guns Akimbo: Wields two pistols during the last phase of his boss fight.
-Although he uses them when he unleashes his special attack.

-- Knight of Cerebus: Of the Keihin gang story, introduction is pretty serious and his prank grenade is more worrying than amusing.
+- Knight of Cerebus: Of the Keihin gang story, his introduction is pretty serious and his prank grenade is more worrying than amusing.

 - Not So Stoic: The only time he is at a loss of words is when he sees the gang of idiots Yagami brought with him in the sewer.

 - Smart People Wear Glasses: He's the the most wise and and composed of the four, and he shows it with his cool glasses.